Vispyr/vispyr-cli/README.md

 2. Automated cleanup: The CLI handles all resource removal automatically.
 3. Progress feedback: Real-time status updates during teardown.
 4. Completion confirmation: Success message when finished.

-The CLI will provide guidance on manual cleanup if automatic teardown fails.